-This year, though, has been a particularly embarrassing one for Dallas ‘burbs.
+But 2015 has been a particularly embarrassing one for Dallas ‘burbs.
 How bad has it been?
-Bad enough where we decided it was a good idea to rank Dallas’ suburbs by just how embarrassing they’ve been to the city at their center over the course of this past year (a city that, we wholly acknowledge, is not itself above reproach).
+Bad enough where we decided it was a good idea to rank Dallas’ suburbs by just how embarrassing they’ve been to the city at their center over the course of this past year — a city that, we wholly acknowledge, is not itself above reproach.

-So which suburb had us facepalming the most this year?
+So which suburb had us facepalming the most in 2015?
 Gotta read the below cringefest to see.